barbazul/1kfa/mod_guide_gm.md

 What move cards and items are sitting in front of a player?
 Are they getting opportunities to use them all?
 What kinds of names have been written on the items?
-How can those names be used to amplify themes or tones of the narrative?
+Have they sketched or doodled on the cards?
+How can those names or drawings be used to amplify themes or tones of the narrative?

 What is the state of a player's Deckahedron and XP?
 Is there opportunity to play with the tension of stamina and wounds?
 Is the player waiting to spend